1955 Notre Dame Fighting Irish football team

-The 1955 Notre Dame Fighting Irish football team represented the University of Notre Dame as an independent during the 1955 college football season.
-Led by second-year head coach Terry Brennan, the Fighting Irish compiled a record of 8–2.
+The 1955 Notre Dame Fighting Irish football team was an American football team that represented the University of Notre Dame as an independent during the 1955 college football season.
+In their second year under head coach Terry Brennan, the Fighting Irish compiled an 8–2, outscored opponents by a total of 210 to 112, and were ranked No 9 in the final AP poll.